Zé Luiz (footballer, born 1974)

-José Luiz Seabra Filho (born 25 January 1974 in Bauru, Brazil), simply known as Zé Luiz, is a naturalized from Trinidad and Tobago football defender.
+José Luiz Seabra Filho (born 25 January 1974), simply known as Zé Luiz, is a former professional footballer who played as a midfielder.
+Born in Brazil, he made six appearances for the Trinidad and Tobago national team.

-Career
+Club career

+Zé Luiz was born in Bauru, Brazil.

-Zé Luiz signed for W Connection in 2000.
+He signed for W Connection in 2000.
 His previous clubs include Noroeste and Botafogo-SP.

 International career

-He made his debut for the Trinidad and Tobago national team in January 2005 in a friendly against Azerbaijan.
+Zé Luiz made his debut for the Trinidad and Tobago national team in January 2005 in a friendly against Azerbaijan.
 However, he was unable to feature for Trinidad and Tobago at the 2006 World Cup because he did not gain full citizenship in time.